knative/docs/docs/eventing/samples/kafka/channel/README.md

 !!! note
     The default secret name and namespace are `kafka-cluster` and `knative-eventing` respectively.
-If you reference a secret in a different namespace, be sure your roles and bindings are configured so that the knative-eventing pods can access it.
+If you reference a secret in a different namespace, be sure you configure your roles and bindings so that the knative-eventing pods can access it.

 ## Channel configuration